-Balanc e Sheet Strength: Strongest • The organization has the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR). • W.R.
-Berkley maintains favorable financial flexibility with access to various credit facilities and the capital markets, and operating cash flow is strong.
-Its holding company maintains leverage that has declined moderately over the past five-year period, and its interest coverage is strong given its consistent operating profitability. • The organization's assets have historically been well managed.
-It holds a modestly above-average level of alternative assets, but these investments are diversified and represent a relatively modest portion of the entire invested asset base. • The organization's loss reserves have historically developed favorably.
-More recently, it reported some moderate volatility tied to social inflation in the other liability and commercial auto lines of business for certain accident years.
-This was offset by favorable development in workers' compensation.
-Operat ting Performance: Strong • The organization's five-year average combined and operating ratios outperform the peer composite. • The organization's return on revenue and equity metrics outperform the composite average. • The organization has demonstrated an ability to organically grow stockholders' equity by consistently producing favorable levels of pre-tax operating and net income.
-Busine ess Profile: Favorable • The business is well diversified, both geographically and across lines of business and distribution channels. • Management is experienced and has demonstrated a strong and consistent track record over time. • The organization ranks among the 20 largest property/casualty organizations in the US, giving it a market-leading position.
-Enterp rise Risk Management: Appropriate • The organization's enterprise risk management (ERM) program is appropriate for the size and scale of its operations. • The organization's primary focus has been on embedding a culture of ERM throughout the corporation at all levels. • The risk management team continually evaluates and monitors key material risk categories and risk tolerances.
-Risks are quantified and reported throughout the organization. • The organization utilizes stochastic modeling and runs numerous internal stress tests.
+The organization has the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR).
+W. R. Berkley Corporation maintains favorable financial flexibility with access to various credit facilities and the capital markets, and operating cash flow is strong.
+It maintains leverage that has declined moderately over the past five-year period, and its interest coverage is strong given its consistent operating profitability.
+The organization's assets have historically been well managed.
+It has retained a fairly consistent allocation of invested assets, with modest increases in corporates, mortgage-backed securities (MBS) and equities year over year (carrying value).
+While the organization's loss reserves have historically developed favorably including a \$4 million favorable development in 2024, both 2023 and 2022 had unfavorable development totaling \$55 million.
+The unfavorable development seen in 2023 was attributed to property catastrophe losses related to U.S. winter storms which occurred late in December of 2022 which were still being adjusted and settled during the first quarter of 2023.
+The development in 2022 primarily related to COVID-19 losses at two businesses that wrote policies providing coverage for event cancellation and film production delay which were heavily impacted by losses directly caused by the COVID-19 pandemic.
+Operating Performance: Strong Positive underwriting gains in each of the most recent ten years with underwriting income increasing over the past five vears.
+Return on equity (ROE) metrics that outperform the commercial casualty composite on both a five- and ten-year basis.
+Profitable growth in both gross and net premiums written over the most recent five-year period.
+The organization's five-year average combined and operating ratios outperform the peer composite.
+The organization has demonstrated an ability to organically grow stockholders' equity by consistently producing favorable levels of pre-tax operating and net income.
+Business Profile: Favorable The organization ranks among the 20 largest property/casualty organizations in the US, giving it a market-leading position.
+The business is well diversified, both geographically and across lines of business and distribution channels.
+Management is experienced and has demonstrated a strong and consistent track record over time.
+Enterprise Risk Management: Appropriate W. R. Berkley's enterprise risk management (ERM) program is appropriate for the size and scale of its operations.
+Its primary focus has been and continues to be on embedding a culture of ERM throughout the corporation at all levels.
+The risk management team continually evaluates and monitors key material risk categories and risk tolerances.
+Risks are quantified and reported throughout the organization.
+W. R. Berkley utilizes stochastic modeling and runs numerous internal stress tests.
 Its ERM team continually enhances the modeling and adjusts parameters accordingly.